benjaminrall/midi-visualiser/README.md

 pip install midi-visualiser
 ```

 It can then be used in the command line through the `visualiser` command.
-The command has two different modes:
+The command has three different modes:

 1. **Visualising a single song**: